The Ecologists: Party foundation

 The official launch of the new party, presented as a new political force, was held in Lyon on 9 November 2010.
 The new party adopted the name Europe Ecology – The Greens (Europe Écologie Les Verts, EELV).
 However, the launch of the party was marked by tensions between longtime politicians from the former Green party and new activists from various non-political social movements.
 Jean-Paul Besset, for example, resigned all his leadership responsibilities in EELV within weeks and denounced a "poisonous Cold War atmosphere".
 A month later, Philippe Meirieu was named as the first president of the party's new federal council, created by the EELV statutes.

 In the 2011 cantonal elections, EELV won 8.2% of the vote nationally – becoming the third largest force on the left behind the PS and Left Front (FG).
 Although the traditional runoff deals were sealed with both of these parties, some EELV candidates qualified for the runoff against other left-wing candidates did not withdraw, creating tensions with EELV's traditional left-wing allies.
-Ultimately, EELV won 27 seats, 16 more seats than what the Greens had won in the same series of cantons in 2004.
+Ultimately, EELV won 27 seats, 16 more seats than the Greens had won in the same series of cantons in 2004.

 A presidential primary to nominate a candidate for the 2012 presidential election, open to members and cooperators, was held in June and July 2011.
 Four candidates sought the EELV nomination, most notably Eva Joly, an MEP and Nicolas Hulot, a well known TV personality and environmentalist.
 Joly emerged victorious in the runoff on 12 July with 58.16%.

 In the 2011 senatorial elections, an agreement with the PS allowed for the first left senatorial majority under the Fifth Republic and the creation of the first entirely green parliamentary group.

 On 15 November 2011, EELV and the PS signed a coalition agreement prior to the 2012 presidential election.
 The agreement included a commitment to reduce the share of nuclear energy in France from 75% to 50% by 2025, the progressive shutdown of 24 nuclear reactors, the creation of a carbon tax and raising taxes on very high incomes.
 The agreement also included an ad hoc electoral deal for the 2012 legislative elections in which the PS conceded over 60 constituencies to EELV, which would allow EELV to form a parliamentary group.
 On 8 May 2012, following the left's victory with François Hollande, EELV's federal council voted in favour of cabinet participation in the new left-wing government.